jonnonz1/nz-statute-book/acts/public/2016/district-court-act-2016.md

 (2) A Judge exercises the jurisdiction of the court by— (a) hearing and determining proceedings in the court; and (b) exercising the powers conferred by this Act or any other enactment on the court or Judges of the court.
-(3) Nothing in subsection (1) limits section 436 of the Children, Young Persons, and Their Families Act 1989.
+(3) Nothing in subsection (1) limits section 436 of the Oranga Tamariki Act 1989.

 ### 20 Exercise of jurisdiction
 The jurisdiction of the court may be exercised by—